Km-Warda/Course-Documentations/Documentations/AWS SAA - Amazon Web Services Solution Architect Associate.md

 ### EC2 Instances Types:
 ##### 1- EBS Volumes - Elastic Block Store
-- EBS volumes are volumes that keeps the data persistent & not lost after turning of the EC2.
+- EBS volumes are volumes that keeps the data persistent & not lost after turning off the EC2.
 - The EBS Volumes are always outside the EC2 instance but **in the same availability zone.**
 - The EC2 volume holding the data is reached through internet access as its remote.
 - EC2 instances with an EBS root volume are called EBS-Backed EC2 Instances.